lanl/pressure-osmosis/readme.md

 The OS-MODI solver performs a single matrix inversion that provides the pressure solution in one iteration only.
 This is done by finding the fixed point of the matrix equation in the I-MODI method (i.e., taking the number of iterations to infinity).
 The mathematics are further outlined in our follow-up paper [3].

+## Usage - Matlab Code
+The Matlab implementation is a .mex file.
+It was compiled using Matlab R2023a, and it was tested in Matlab R2021b as well (Windows only).

+*options struct and function prototype*
+> opts.SolverToleranceRel=1e-4;
+> opts.SolverToleranceAbs=1e-6;
+> opts.SolverDevice='GPU';  %use 'CPU' or 'GPU'
+> opts.Kernel='cell-centered';   %use 'cell-centered' for more accuracy or 'face-crossing' for slightly faster processing
+> opts.Verbose=0; %use 1 if you want convergence info to be printed
+> \[P_OSMODI, CGS\]=OSMODI(dpdx, dpdy, dpdz , [dx dy dz], opts);

+The advantage of the Matlab implementation is the one-line access to the pressure output by the solver.
+The Matlab function was only implemented for the ***one-shot solver***.
+The function prototype and usage can be found in the files Test_Taylor2D.m, Test_Taylor3D.m inside Example_SyntheticData.
+Examples with real data can be found in Example_TRPIV_2D and Example_NTRPIV_2D_AvgP for processing of 2D PIV snapshots for time-resolved and averaged pressure, respectively.

+The structure 'opts' holds the options for this solver (shown above).
+These are case-sensitive.
+If the default options are to be used (the ones shown above), then you can provide an empty matrix for opts.

+The inputs for Sx, Sy, Sz and \[dx, dy, dz\] are double-precision in the latest version.
+If you want to compute with single-precision you'll need to recompile the OSMODI.cu code by changing *typedef double varfloat*;  to *typedef single varfloat*;

+The outputs of the OSMODI function are P (Pressure field in same grid as dpdx) and CGS (the conjugate gradient solver convergence).
+CGS(:,1) = iteration; CGS(:,2)=residual; CGS(:,3)=time \[in seconds\].

 ## Usage - CUDA-C++ Independent Codes

 The compiled CUDA-C++ implementations are executable files.
+We ceased the support for the C++ implementations because the Matlab binding is far more convenient to use.
+We are working on a Python binding (future release).

+The instructions below are kept for archival purposes.

 ### Workflow